An Ayurvedic Guide to Breast Health

-Thankfully, while most young women at some point identify changes in their breasts, the vast majority of breast masses found are completely benign.
-They are usually cysts or fibroadenomas, condensed collections of glands and connective tissue in the breasts.
-Sushruta, one of the ancient Ayurvedic physicians and also a surgeon, described how a benign tumor forms.
-Kapha builds in the channel and then vata dries out the channel, condensing kapha and preventing it from dislodging.
-This “produces a round, bulged, and hard swelling.”21 The tumor can take on further characteristics depending on additional doshic factors, like inflammation and abscess formation if pitta is involved.
+This “produces a round, bulged, and hard swelling.”25 The tumor can take on further characteristics depending on additional doshic factors, like inflammation and abscess formation if pitta is involved.
 Typical benign tumors and cysts of the breasts, however, are primarily vata and kapha in character.

 If the lumps and bumps are determined to be benign, Ayurveda has some recommendations to support healthy breast tissue.
 Again, please always have a physician take a look when you find a new mass, especially if you are postmenopausal or if you are premenopausal with a mass that has been present throughout a cycle or two.
 These are by no means recommendations to take place of an adequate examination.

-Use these options along with the general breast health recommendations to optimize the healthiness of the breast tissue even after the lump resolves.
+Use these options along with the general breast and chest health recommendations to optimize the health of your tissues even after the lump resolves.

 - Women’s Support.
 Recall that our menstrual cycles and breasts are both by-products of the same tissue, so herbs that support the menstrual cycle generally support breast health as well.
 Women’s Support is a well-rounded product to help maintain balance of your menstrual cycle.
 It contains nourishing herbs like shatavari and vidari, as well as cleansing herbs like punarnava, coriander, fennel, and aloe.

 - Aloe vera.
-The ancient Ayurvedic texts love using aloe vera to strengthen female channels of the body.
+The ancient Ayurvedic texts love using aloe vera to soothe and strengthen the channels of the body.
 It is nourishing, cleansing, and especially relevant if you have more pitta qualities.

 - Licorice, tulsi, and fennel.
 All three herbs—licorice, tulsi, and fennel—generally support lymph and its flow.
 You can mix these powders and make a tea or add them to your next meal.